African Civet

 Habits and Lifestyle

-African civets are mostly nocturnal, but are sometimes seen during the morning or the afternoon on cloudy days.
+African civets are mostly nocturnal but may sometimes be seen during the morning or the afternoon on cloudy days.
 Peak activity is 1-2 hours before sunset until around midnight.
-These animals sleep in dense grass during the daytime, only mothers with their young having a nest.
+During the daytime, these animals sleep in dense grass near water, and only mothers with their young have a nest.
 The nests are located in holes that have been made by other animals or they are under tangled roots.
 African civets are solitary, except when they are breeding.
 There is limited knowledge of their habits because of their nocturnal and secretive lifestyle.
-Although solitary, they use a range of visual, auditory and olfactory methods of communication.
+Although solitary, they use a range of visual, auditory, and olfactory methods of communication.
 Being territorial, they mark their territory when crouching and pressing their perineal glands against something.
+If an African civet feels threatened, it raises its dorsal crest to make itself look larger and thus more formidable and dangerous to attack.
+African civets can make three kinds of sounds: a scream, a growl, and a cough-spit, but the most common sound they make is the 'ha ha ha' they use when making contact.

 Diet and Nutrition